jbrowbb/CS325_Article_Scraper/README.md

 ## module_1.py
 - Reads URLs from a test file

--Args:
+- Args:
-    -article_files: Path to the file containing URLs
+    - article_files: Path to the file containing URLs

--Returns:
+- Returns:
-    -A list of URLs to be scraped
+    - A list of URLs to be scraped

 ## module_2.py
 - Uses the requests library